aschrecengost/EukCHARMer/README.md

 - **`primerF`** and **`primerR`**: Forward and reverse primer sequence used to amplify DNA, 5' --> 3'
 - **`max_diffs_merge`** - The maximum amount of bp pairwise differences allowed in the overlap region during vsearch's merging step.
 A good value for this is ~20% of the overlap length.
 Here the default is set to 40.
 If most of your reads are not merging, you may want to play around with this parameter and minovlen_merge; a discussion of these parameters can be found [here](https://forum.qiime2.org/t/question-regarding-parameters-used-in-qiime-vsearch-join-pairs/12289).
 - **`minovlen_merge`** - Minimum overlap length for vsearch to merge paired-end reads.
 Most of the problems with vsearch are reported to be with really short overlaps (like 10bp), so setting this value to 50 is essentially the same as setting it to 200.
 The default in our pipeline is 50; if you expect a shorter overlap then you should lower this value.
 Expected overlap is calculated with (2*read length) - amplicon length.
 - **`p_trim_length`** - This parameter trims all merged reads to this length before denoising with deblur; all reads which are shorter than this are dropped.
 It is important to include this if your read lengths are hetereogenous as deblur requires all reads are the same length.
 Also, for example, if you are comparing studies which used the same primer set, it is crucial to set this parameter to the same value for all studies so that you can compare the exact same region of the 18S rRNA gene.
 To determine what value to set this to, look at the -merged.qzv visualization: see section [5.
-Checking on a run / what to expect](#5.
-Checking on a run / what to expect). **If you do not want to trim, then set this to -1**.
+Outputs](#5-outputs). **If you do not want to trim, then set this to -1**.

 Then there is a shared settings section, which is where you will detail the locations of your output folders and input reference files.
 Here are the values that you will likely need to change:

 - **`p_include_unassigned`, `p_include_taxa`** - In `qiime taxa filter-table`/`filter-seqs` `--p-include` values are used to filter all of the denoised sequences from each project for downstream processing.
 We include unassigned sequences because phylogenetic placement is often able to assign reads where pairwise methods fail.
-We set `p_include_unassigned` to `Unassigned,Eukaryota,Eukaryota;TSAR,Eukaryota;TSAR;Alveolata` and `p_inlcude_taxa` to `Ciliophora` because we wanted to obtain ciliate sequences; **you need to change these values based on your TOI**.
+    - We set `p_include_unassigned` to `Unassigned,Eukaryota,Eukaryota;TSAR,Eukaryota;TSAR;Alveolata` and `p_inlcude_taxa` to `Ciliophora` because we wanted to obtain ciliate sequences; **you need to change these values based on your TOI**.
 - **`search_term_taxa`, `search_term_clade1`, `search_term_clade2`, `search_term_clade3`** - the taxopath substrings used to extract placements from each placement step. `search_term_taxa` is used to extract placements from the Eukaryote tree.
 Sequences assigned to this group will then be placed onto the Taxon tree, and then placements from that tree are extracted with `search_term_clade1`, and optionally `search_term_clade2` and `search_term_clade3`, and then placed on their corresponding Clade trees.
-In our example, `search_term_taxa` = `Ciliophora`, `search_term_clade1` = `Armophorea`, `search_term_clade2` = `Plagiopylea`, `search_term_clade3` = `Anaerocycliididae`.
+    - In our example, `search_term_taxa` = `Ciliophora`, `search_term_clade1` = `Armophorea`, `search_term_clade2` = `Plagiopylea`, `search_term_clade3` = `Anaerocycliididae`.
-- **`EUK_TREE`, `MSA_FASTA_EUK`, `MSA_PHYLIP_EUK`, `CLADES_EUKS`** and the equivalent `TAXON_*`, `CLADE1_*`, `CLADE2_*`, `CLADE3_*` blocks - the tree/alignment/taxonomy files for each phylogenetic placement step (see "How do I find or generate appropriate reference trees for phylogenetic placement?" below for how to build your own set for a different TOI).
+- **`EUK_TREE`, `MSA_FASTA_EUK`, `MSA_PHYLIP_EUK`, `CLADES_EUKS`** and the equivalent `TAXON_*`, `CLADE1_*`, `CLADE2_*`, `CLADE3_*` blocks - the tree/alignment/taxonomy files for each phylogenetic placement step.
+See ["How do I find or generate appropriate reference trees for phylogenetic placement?"](#how-do-i-find-or-generate-appropriate-reference-trees-for-phylogenetic-placement) for how to build your own set for a different TOI).

 Here are the remaining values:
 - **`taxonomy_fasta`, `trained_ref_database`, `REFFASTA`** - paths to the reference FASTA/classifier described in the [Setup](#setup).
 - **`epa_filter_acc_lwr`, `epa_filter_max`** - EPA-NG's placement-filtering thresholds.
-EPA-ng sorts the placements by their likelihood weight ratio (LWR) in descending order and  adds branches to the output file until their combined sum meets or exceeds your specified threshold (epa_filter_acc_lwr), and then in the output .jplace file retains the top X number of placements as determined by epa_filter_max.
-We have set those to 0.99 and 100, respectively, in order to give us the best possible idea of the placement distribution, for downstream taxonomic assignment.
-For more reading about how the placement steps work, refer to (4).
+EPA-ng sorts the placements by their likelihood weight ratio (LWR) in descending order and  adds branches to the output file until their combined sum meets or exceeds your specified threshold (`epa_filter_acc_lwr`), and then the output .jplace file retains the top X number of placements as determined by epa_filter_max.
+    - We have set those to 0.99 and 100, respectively, in order to give us the best possible idea of the placement distribution, for downstream taxonomic assignment.
+    - For more reading about how the placement steps work, refer to (4).
 - **`gappa_mass_norm`** - a parameter of `gappa examine heat-tree`, which generates a figure of your reference phylogenetic tree with branches colored by the total mass of placements at that branch.
 This parameter controls how the total placement masses are normalized before mapping them to the tree.
-We set this to "absolute"; in this case, only the top placement is shown, and so the heatmap corresponds to the total # of ASVs which were assigned to each branch.
-For more reading on how gappa tools work, refer to (6).
+    - We set this to "absolute"; in this case, only the top placement is shown, and so the heatmap corresponds to the total # of ASVs which were assigned to each branch.
+For more reading on how gappa tools work, refer to (8).
 - **`gappa_consensus_thresh`** - a parameter of `gappa examine assign`, which uses the phylogenetic placement results and a given taxonomic reference file to taxonomically assign query ASVs.
 This parameter controls the minimum proportion of descendant nodes required to agree on a taxonomic label when resolving inner nodes on the reference tree.
 - **`edpl_threshold`** - The maximum Expected Distance between Placement Locations (EDPL) allowed for a placement to be counted as high-confidence; this is what separates the raw placement output from the `filtered_*_LWR_EDPL.tsv` files that feed into the next placement (and, for the clade-level trees, into the final R figures).
 We set this value to 0.05.
 - **`p_min_length`, `filter_minquality`, `primer_err`** - default QC parameters (minimum read length, minimum quality score, and primer-matching error tolerance) applied across all projects unless overridden per-project.